Assassin's Creed Origins: Combat

 Previous titles in the Assassin's Creed series used a "paired animation system" whereby the player character would engage with an enemy and combat would be dictated by a series of predetermined animations based on player inputs and scripted AI movements.
 Origins moved to a "hit-box system".
 When the player wields a weapon, they strike at whatever is in range, allowing them to hit and injure enemies directly, and creating the possibility of missing an enemy entirely.
 There are two modes of melee attack—light attacks are fast but weak, and heavy attacks are slow but strong.
 Complementing this is the way weapons fall into different categories (common, rare and legendary) and are rated on the damage dealt, speed and range.
 Bayek can be equipped with eight types of melee weapons and four types of bows and arrows.
 Legendary weapons can usually be obtained by defeating high-level enemies called the Phylakes.
 As enemy combat is also dictated by the hit-box system, the player is equipped with a shield and needs to balance their offensive and defensive capabilities.
 Players need to use different weapons when facing different enemy archetypes.
 They may also need to dodge or parry hostile attacks.
 Adrenaline slowly builds up during combat.
 When the player's adrenaline bar is full, they can unleash a devastating attack with their melee weapon.
 Bayek also has access to tools such as sleeping darts, poison darts, and firebombs, and can use the environment to his advantage.
 For instance, he can light enemies on fire after shooting oil canisters with fire arrows, and set traps near braziers, defeating enemies when they attempt to call for reinforcements.

 Locations within the game world enable the player to choose their playing style by offering stealth and open combat as equally viable choices for completing objectives.
 Players can subdue enemies by sneaking up behind them using the hidden blade, though higher-level enemies are not easily defeated.
 The "eagle vision" mode, which was used by the franchise to give the player the ability to scout an area by highlighting enemies and objects, has been replaced by a Bonelli's eagle named Senu as a companion.
 The player can take control of Senu and scout an area in advance, highlighting enemies who will then be visible when they return to controlling Bayek.
 Players can hide in tall grass or navigate rooftops to avoid enemies' attention.
-Bayek, however, can whistle to draw an enemy toward him, allowing assassination when the player is still in hiding.
+Bayek can, however, whistle to draw an enemy toward him, allowing assassination when the player is still in hiding.
 As with other Assassin's Creed games, Bayek is an expert in free running and can climb nearly all structures.
 The player can also tame various predators, which will serve as a companion for the player and assist them against enemies.
 Naval combat returns in sections where players control Bayek's wife Aya, who can command a ship and attack hostile ship vessels.